ikramelhattab/Employee_management_Flask/README.md

-## Getting started with Flask project
+## Employee management project with Flask

 **Step 0.
 Install mongoDB in your machine**